devstaff-crete/DevStaff-Heraklion/Sponsors.md

 # Sponsors

-## Main way to sponsor: OpenCollective
+## Main way to sponsor us financially: through OpenCollective

 The main way to sponsor DevStaff is through [our OpenCollective page](https://opencollective.com/devstaff), which helps us gather financial contributions via a transparent system.
 There, you can find the available contribution options such as:

 * One-time contribution of a custom amount
 * One-time contributions of predefined amounts to sponsor a number of next meetups

+After contributing, you can be listed in OpenCollective's DevStaff contributors.
-As a thank you for sponsoring a number of the upcoming meetups, we will feature you in those meetups by mentioning you and your contribution.
+Also, as a thank you for sponsoring a number of the upcoming meetups, we will feature you in those meetups by mentioning you and your contribution.
+See the "Awareness benefits" section below for more details.

+## Awareness benefits

+The list below describes the awareness benefits that the sponsor receives in return:

+* "Thank you" message by organizers (not by company) during the sponsored meetups.
+* "Thank you" mention in our social media before and/or after the sponsored meetups.
+* The sponsor may leave leaflets on a table at the entrance during the sponsored meetups.
+* We may list the sponsor may be listed in our website's [sponsors page](https://www.devstaff.gr/sponsors).

-### How financial contributions are used
+## How financial contributions are used

-The financial contributions may be used by DevStaff for various purposes and activities to support the community.
+The financial contributions made through OpenCollective may be used by DevStaff for various purposes and activities to support the community.
 These activities are decided by the org team and the org meetups which are open to anyone in the community.
 The primary purpose is to support the catering of a meetup which boosts the socializing part of the meetups!
 Other purposes may include ordering swag to give out to community members, etc.